 In-house departments such as “Volkswagen Sustainability” and the “Social Business Team” deal with specific social projects and partnerships that can make a positive contribution to the promotion of human rights.

 In the Volkswagen Group, there is a constant dialogue and close coordination between the various functions, departments and the Group entities on the focus area of business and human rights.
-The Group function “Center of Competence Group Business and Human Rights” is part of the Group Compliance division.
 We enshrine our human rights duty of care by integrating the focus area “business and human rights” into our existing Compliance Management System (CMS).
 Integration follows the UN requirements and guidance for business and human rights due diligence.
 Essential components are: 1) detecting risks, 2) mitigating risks, 3) accompanying and supporting the implementation of measures and 4) reporting.

 In compliance a risk-based approach is applied to categorised corporate human rights risks, to make these transparent and to minimise these risks: The company sites are regularly categorised.
 This may result in more detailed on-site analyses if indications with potential human rights impacts necessitate this.
 Preventative measures add to this approach, such as training for employees and contractors to adapt or raise awareness for the management systems.
 The CMS is subject to continuous monitoring and improvement.

 In case of corporate human rights violations grievance and whistleblower schemes are in place.
 Violations can be reported by anyone through the Whistleblower System.

 External reporting on the focus area of “business and human rights” is the joint responsibility of Group Coordination “Business & Human Rights” and Group Sustainability.